 The fees for 2014-2015 academic year can be found on the University website.

 Is there a separate application form for funding?

-Last year there was no separate funding application.
+There is no separate funding application.
 You should select the option "I hope to or have already obtained funding for my studies" on the funding section of the online application form.
 Applicants for the MA programme will be ranked according to their undergraduate degree results to date.
 Applicants for PhD are ranked according to their undergraduate result and their MA results to date.

 YOU MUST ENSURE THAT YOU ENTER ACCURATELY ALL YOUR UNDERGRADUATE AND, IF RELEVANT, POSTGRADUATE DEGREE RESULTS (with percentages) BEFORE THE CLOSING DATE.
 Other international qualifications will be assessed.
 If results are not entered, we will not be able to consider your application for funding.
-You should aim to submit your application several days in advance of the published closing date (Wednesday 7 March 2012) to enable time for references to be sought and a decision to be made on your application.

 The School is holding a Postgraduate Open Day on 1 February 2012.
 Full details on our website.